 Why should I buy a wetsuit?

-- Warmth: For Age Group Triathlons (excluding Open Age Group) if the temperature is below 24deg, then wetsuits are optional (and compulsory below 14, 15 and 16deg for Olympic, Half and Full Ironman races respectively).
+- Warmth: For Age Group Triathlons (excluding Open Age Group) if the temperature is below 24 degrees, then wetsuits are optional (and compulsory below 14, 15 and 16 degrees for Olympic, Half and Full Ironman races respectively).
 The neoprene / rubber material traps a layer of water between the skin and suit.
-This is then warmed by the body temperature and helps maintain heat, delaying hypothermia in the water.
+This is then warmed by your body temperature, maintaining heat.

 - Buoyancy: A wetsuit provides extra buoyancy in the water, which can make swimming a little easier.
-This is due to the fact that the wetsuit should put your body in a good swimming position making it easier and more efficient to swim.
+Holding you high in the water - especially your hips - the suit helps you maintain a good swimming position easier.

 How should I choose?

 - Buoyancy: Brands use thicker material to help lift you to the surface of the water, therefore lowering the drag and helping you swim more efficiently and faster.
-Some suits will use thicker material around the legs for athlete who need to life the legs more.
+Some suits will use thicker material around the legs for athlete who need to lift their legs more.

 - Neck Line: A good seal around your neck is key.
-Without the seal, the neck becomes a water scoop and the suit will fill with water, however some people think it can feel restrictive on your breathing.
-It’s therefore key to find a suit with a neckline that feels comfortable and not constricting around your neck.
-Some suits now have a softer material lining the neck which helps.
+Without the seal, the neck becomes a scoop and the suit will fill with water.
+However, some people think it can feel restrictive on your breathing.
+It’s key to find a suit with a neckline that feels comfortable and not constricting around your neck.
+Some suits now have softer material lining the neck which helps.

 - Zipper: Suits either zip bottom to top or top to bottom.
 There are advantages and disadvantages to this, and again it comes down to personal preference.
 A reverse zip (seals top to bottom) can help prevent the cord being pulled down during the swim.
-It can also be thought to allow for a easier or quicker removal of the suit to save time in races.
-Whichever zipper you prefer and chose, just practice the removal anyway to speed up your T1 time.
-It’s something that is often forgotten in training!
+It can also allow for a quicker removal of the suit to save time in transisiton.
+Whichever zipper you prefer, practice removal to speed up your T1 time.
+It’s something that is often forgotten in training.

-- Taped seams: Most wetsuits these days have taped seams on the wrist and ankle areas.
-This allows for the athlete to cut the length down to make it easier to get the wetsuit off.
+- Taped seams: Most wetsuits have taped seams on the wrist and ankle areas, making it easier to get the wetsuit off.

-- Catch panels: Some wetsuits have panels on the forearm that are designed to increase feel for the water and propulsion during the catch phase of your swim.
+- Catch panels: Some wetsuits have panels on the forearm designed to increase feel for the water and propulsion during the catch phase of your swim.

-- Full Cut: This is the full length, full body (ok not including hands, feet and head) covering.
+- Full Cut: This is the full length, full body style of wetsuit, perfect for cold water.

 Wiggle buying tips